 But wait – before you go live, why not have us create a Custom installer for you?
 Once we do that, your grateful team will only need to install the resulting MSI file to access their ready-to-use pre-configured Remote Desktop Manager installation.
 You will be loved by one and all, perhaps with a parade, a state, or an award named after you.

 Here is a familiar scenario: your team has been using Remote Desktop Manager for months or even years, and all is well.
 Then along comes a new version full of cool new features, and you think that everyone in your company should upgrade.
 This window below depicts the different options at your disposal to control client versions.

-The general tab of the Administration – Data Source Settings (System Settings) form allows you to easily control security aspects.
+The general tab of the Administration – System Settings form allows you to easily control security aspects.

-A great team feature here is the System Message , which allows an administrator to inform users of upcoming system downtime, policy change or anything else.
-Each user will get the message when they perform the next action (open, edit, refresh, …) of the data source.
+A great team feature here is the System Message, which allows an administrator to inform users of upcoming system downtime, policy change or anything else.
+Each user will get the message when they connect to the data source or the message is changed.
 Use it to display company confidentially clauses or, if you wish, create chaos with a message like the one below.
 A little bit of chaos is good for the soul.

 Do you need Active Directory integration?
 Or perhaps you have off-site users who need to access the shared data source, but do not want to use a VPN connection?
 Maybe you want more security and caching?
 Devolutions Server delivers all that and much more!

 You self-host Devolutions Server and can decide to publish the instance only on your intranet (locally); or go all the way and offer it online (private cloud).
 This allows you to create an enterprise-wide high-end data store.
 Find out more about Devolutions Server at http://server.devolutions.net/.Feedback